Public Libraries of New York

 Cheney's 1912 bequest sat, earning interest, until 1922-3, when this attractive Mediterranean building was constructed.
 It bears a strong resemblance to the library in Fennimore, Wisconsin.

-This is a Koppel Color Card. slightly oversaturated color.
+This is a Koppel Color Card with slightly oversaturated color.

 Jamestown (Prendergast Free Library)